Artem-Pavlenko/sdk-doc/README.md

 ## INSTALLATION

-_Before using the Keyri SDK, you must install a number of dependencie_ To install the stable version:
+_Before using the Keyri SDK, you must install a number of dependencie._
+To install the stable version:

 'npm install @react-native-async-storage/async-storage react-native-device-info react-native-linear-gradient react-native-qrcode-scanner react-native-sensitive-info`